Prag8855/aab/content/guides/german-health-insurance.md

 If you want to stay in Germany for a long time, don't stay on expat insurance.
 It's a bad idea because...

 - **The price goes up faster**
-    The cost of expat insurance rises really quickly.[^22] If your expat insurance stays valid, it gets more and more expensive.
+    The cost of expat insurance rises really quickly.
+If your expat insurance stays valid, it gets more and more expensive.
 In the long term, public and private health insurance are cheaper.[^10]
 - **The coverage is not as good**
     Check-ups and dentist visits are rarely covered.[^26] You usually pay a [deductible](/glossary/Selbstbeteiligung) for basic treatments.
 Long term treatments (like cancer) are 100% covered, without any deductible.